mobilecoinfoundation/mcips/text/0026-block-version-based-protocol-evolution.md

 old clients.
 Transaction validation enforces that new fields do not appear (which could break the old clients) until the appropriate time.

+This means we can adhere to a support model like the following:
+* Clients (e.g. for individuals or merchants) are shipped and supported for `X` days
+* Users are expected to update their software at least every `X` days
+* Clients are never broken as long as they update on schedule

+If we don't accept some proposal like this, then (we argue) we are forced into a world where clients sometimes break prematurely.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation